KahaanGandhi/Chamaeleon-MCMC/README.md

 ### Step 4: Refining the Fit

 - After the initial run, set `template_run` to `False` to load posteriors from the previous run as priors.
+Make sure to keep the number of free parameters constant when doing so.
 - Rerun the script to refine the fit:
 ```bash
 python inference.py